KohakuBlueleaf/LyCORIS/Algo.md

 [Ref](https://arxiv.org/abs/2108.06098)

 consider $dW = Wa \odot Wb$, we can get $rank(dW) \le rank(Wa) \times rank(Wb)$.
-And then we use conventional method on $Wa$ and $Wb$. we can use 2x dim to get square rank.
+And then we use conventional method on $Wa$ and $Wb$.
+Which means it can use 2x dim to get square rank.

 **Rank != Information capacity, but they are relative**